-ACP and SGIM find the PCMH model aligns with principles of medical ethics and professionalismJuly 30th, 2012 in Health
+ACP and SGIM find the PCMH model aligns with principles of medical ethics and professionalismJuly 30, 2012 in Medicine & Health / Health

 The American College of Physicians (ACP) and the Society of General Internal Medicine (SGIM) explore the ethical dimensions of the patient-centered medical home (PCMH) in a new position paper published by the Journal of General Internal Medicine: "The Patient-Centered Medical Home: An Ethical Analysis of Principles and Practice."
 The text is also available on ACP's website.

 "The PCMH model of care aligns well with the traditional principles of medical ethics and professionalism, including the duty to promote the good and act in the best interest of the patient, the duty to do no harm to the patient, and respect for patient autonomy," said David L. Bronson, MD, FACP, president, ACP.
 "This position paper highlights some of the practical choices and implications of PCMH design and implementation that should be considered to ensure that this model of care becomes a key ingredient in better health care for patients."

 In the paper, ACP and SGIM examine how the PCMH meets four fundamental ethical principles by facilitating: